Kim Kardashian Flaunts Her Insane Abs In The Gym Before The Met Gala

 The mother-of-three, who is expecting her fourth child via surrogate later this month, also has a blue resistance band wrapped around her thighs as apart of her daily workout routine.

 It seems like Kim Kardashian has it all going on.
-In addition to raising her three children, and awaiting the arrival of her fourth, she is also in law school and is studying to take the bar.
+In addition to raising her three children and awaiting the arrival of her fourth, she is also in law school and is studying to take the bar.

 As previously reported by The Inquisitr, Kim may also already have a job lined up when she passes her bar exam.
-Famed lawyer, Robert Shapiro, who worked with Kim’s father, Robert Kardashian Sr., on the O.J.
+Famed lawyer, Robert Shapiro, who worked with Kim’s father Robert Kardashian Sr. on the O.J.
 Simpson murder trial, says that the reality star can have a job at his firm.

 “Kim’s already done incredible work with no experience, so the sky’s the limit now that she’s seriously practicing law.
 She has a long, difficult road ahead of her and there’s a high chance of failure… but she’ll pull through,” Shapiro told TMZ.